mozilla/legal-docs/firefox_cloud_services_ToS/en-US.md

 This top section summarizes the terms below.
 This summary is provided to help your understanding of the terms, but be sure to read the entire document, because when you agree to it, you are indicating you accept all of the terms, not just this summary.

-- Firefox cloud services is a suite of services provided to you by Mozilla.
-You must be over the age of 13 to use Firefox cloud services or have your parent or guardian consent and supervise your use.
+- Firefox cloud services (the "Services") are a suite of features provided to you by Mozilla.
-- Firefox cloud services is designed to be a secure and easy way to connect with Mozilla and non-Mozilla services across devices so that you can access your profile whenever you need, from wherever you are.
+- You must be over the age of 13 to use the Services, or if you are between the ages of 13 and 18, you must have your parent or guardian consent and supervise your use.
-- Firefox cloud services are provided "as is" and there are no warranties of any kind.
-There are significant limits on Mozilla's liability for any damages arising from your use of Firefox cloud services.
+- The Services are provided "as is" and there are no warranties of any kind.
+There are significant limits on Mozilla's liability for any damages arising from your use of the Services.

 #### Terms of Service

 1. #### Introduction

     At Mozilla, we are committed to promoting choice and innovation on the web.
-That's why we created Firefox cloud services – a safe and easy way to connect your profile across devices whenever you need, from wherever you are.
-These Terms of Service ("<u>Terms</u>") govern your use of Firefox cloud services ("<u>Firefox Cloud Services</u>" or the "<u>Services</u>").
+That's why we offer Firefox cloud services ("Services") – a suite of features designed to improve your cross-device experience.
+These Terms of Service ("<u>Terms</u>") govern your use of the Services.

 2. #### Firefox Accounts

     A Firefox account is needed to use the Services.
 You must be at least 13 years old to register for a Firefox account.
 During registration, you will be asked to set a password.
 You are responsible for keeping your password confidential and for the activity that happens through your Firefox account.
 Mozilla is not responsible for any losses arising out of unauthorized use of your Firefox account.

-3. #### Firefox Sync
+3. #### Features

-    Firefox Sync allows you to access information stored in Firefox across devices, including your tabs, awesome bar, passwords, bookmarks, and certain browser preferences.
+    (a) Firefox Sync allows you to access information stored in Firefox across devices, including your tabs, awesome bar, passwords, bookmarks, and browser preferences.
 You can enable and disable Firefox Sync through the Tools section of Firefox.

-4. #### Your Data
+4. #### Privacy Policy

-    You own any data that you submit to the Services.
-We encourage you to read our [Privacy Notice](/legal/privacy) for details on our data practices.
-The Services connect to Mozilla and Non-Mozilla Services that may subject you to separate terms and privacy policies, and you are encouraged to read those documents.
+    We encourage you to read our [Privacy Notice](/legal/privacy) for details on what we receive from your use of the Services and how we use that information.
+You can also learn more about our privacy practices and principles at our <a href="http://www.mozilla.org/privacy/" target="_blank">Privacy Hub</a>.

 5. #### Your Content in our Services